-The department’s options include withholding licenses the company needs as prime contractor on a $3 billion program to build 81 satellites for Iridium Communications Inc. (IRDM), according to Marco Caceres, a military and civilian space analyst.
+The department’s options include withholding licenses the company needs as prime contractor on a $3 billion program to build 81 satellites for Iridium Communications Inc. (IRDM:US), according to Marco Caceres, a military and civilian space analyst.
 He said that could postpone Iridium’s plans to launch the first of the new satellites in 36 months and possibly force the company to find a U.S. contractor to take over the program.

 “If they delay it by six months, Iridium needs to do it sooner rather than later,” Caceres of the Fairfax, Virginia- based Teal Group, said in an interview.

 A denial of licenses would be likely to affect satellite construction because “Iridium would be barred from providing technical information regarding the constellation to Thales Alenia,” said John Ordway, an export licensing attorney with Berliner, Corcoran & Rowe LLP in Washington.

 The State Department hasn’t elaborated on the options referred to by Adams in his letter to lawmakers on March 15.
 Thales, owned 67 percent by Thales SA of Neuilly-Sur-Seine, France, and 33 percent by Finmeccanica SpA (FNC) of Rome, indicated it doesn’t expect troubles for its Iridium contract.

 Thales Alenia has declined to provide the information demanded by the State Department and has said it used no U.S. technology that is restricted for export in the Spacebus 4000- series communications satellites it provided to China.